JeffersonLab/epics2kafka/README.md

 bin/connect-standalone.sh config/connect-standalone.properties config/ca-source.properties
 ```

-### Distributed Mode
+### Distributed
-You must copy the Connector jar files to all nodes in the cluster.
+For distributed mode you must copy the Connector jar files to all nodes in the cluster.
 You control connectors in distributed mode using a [REST API](https://docs.confluent.io/current/connect/managing/monitoring.html).
 For example, to start the connector:
 ```
 curl -X POST -H "Content-Type:application/json" -d @./examples/connect-config/distributed/ca-source.json http://localhost:8083/connectors
 ```